 Understanding Hearing Impairment

-To meet the eligibility criteria in Oregon for special education services under HI, a student must meet one of the following minimum criteria:
+To meet the eligibility criteria in Oregon for special education services under DHH, a student must meet one of the following minimum criteria:

 The team must also determine that the student's disability has an adverse impact on the their educational performance, and the student needs special education services as a result of the disability.